rigelminer/rigel/README.md

           the algorithm index `[<index>]`.
 Primary algorithm has index 1.

       --pl <PL1,PL2,...>
-          Set GPU power limit to the given value in Watts
+          Sets GPU power limit to the given value in Watts

           Comma-separated list of values can be used to set values per-GPU To skip a GPU, set the corresponding value to underscore `_`